-The latest stable release of FEniCS is version 1.5.0, which was on released 2015-01-12.
+The latest stable release of FEniCS is version 1.6.0, which was released on 2015-07-28.
 For more information about FEniCS releases and changes, take a look at Release notes for FEniCS.
 For information on accessing the development repositories, see Contributing.

 curl -s http://fenicsproject.org/fenics-install.sh | bash

-Running this command will build a local installation of FEniCS, including essential dependencies such as PETSc.
-The installation relies on HashDist.
-Before running the script, you may wish to download and expect its contents.
+Running this command will build a local installation of FEniCS.
+Before running the script, you may wish to download and inspect its contents.

 For more details and tips on how to work with FEniCS in HashDist, see our FEniCS HashDist page.

 FEniCS is also available through a number of alternative package managers.
 For information on user contributed binary packages, see our FEniCS contributed packages page.